alexhill6/Blitzen/README.md

 iii.
 In the terminal, run 'python load-ipeds.py [filename]' to load in the IPEDS data and insert into the relevant SQL tables.

 iv.
-Finally, inn the terminal again, run 'python load-scorecard.py [filename]' to load in the College Scorecard data and insert into the relevant SQL tables.
+Finally, in the terminal again, run 'python load-scorecard.py [filename]' to load in the College Scorecard data and insert into the relevant SQL tables.